Khongchai/web-spirograph/README.md

 ![relationship editor](example-images/relationship_editor.png)

-There is this thing here, which is still a bit (just a bit) buggy, but I was like, screw this, I'm moving on to other projects.
+There is this thing buggy feature that I didn't manage to finish.
+I was so tired of this project and wanted to move on.
+However, there are some things I think might be worth talking about though.

 The relationship editor allows you to re-define the parent-child cycloid between each of the cycloid.
 This definitely called for some kind of tree-like data structres.